Perfect paddling conditions at Middle Caicos.

 Editor's Comments

 The mangrove wetlands on these two islands are extensive and offer a huge amount to explore.
-Paddleboard rentals options however are limited and distances can be overwhelming, so you may want to consider more energy-efficient kayaking instead.
+However, paddleboard rental options are limited, and the distances can be overwhelming.
+Kayaking is a less energy-intensive, but equally scenic, option.

 5-star rating for Stand-up Paddleboarding by Visit Turks and Caicos Islands